The Thomas Pages homepage

 •

 The Bible is the record of God's self-revelation in human history through the lens of ancient Israel, written and edited by a variety of persons in widely differing circumstances.
 These persons were not composing theology.
 They were responding to the real needs of their own time.
-Through these men and women God has made himself known, uniquely!
+Through these men and women God has made Himself known, uniquely!

 •

-The principles and prophecies of the holy Scriptures, that stretch across the centuries to affect our own future, arose out of real life historical situations.
+The principles and prophecies of the Holy Scriptures, that stretch across the centuries to affect our own future, arose out of real life historical situations.
 Without an understanding of the historical circumstance where the roots of these truths were planted, we put ourselves at serious risk of misunderstanding the intention of God's anointed writers.

 •